 Meanwhile several hitmen are employed to hunt him down including hilariously twisted Russian.
 All the while, Daredevil is given a taste of his own medicine, pitting him in a hopeless situation against the limits of his own sense of righteousness and Frank, out of ammo infuriates Central Zoo's residents into taking out Ma Gnucci and her goons.

-Under the name of Mr. Smith, Frank relocates to a new apartment in New York where he meets and unwittingly becomes the favourite new neighbour of social reject Spacker Dave, the morbidly obese Mr. Bumpo and anxious recluse Joan the Mouse.
+Under the name of Mr. Smith, Frank relocates to a new apartment in New York where he meets and unwittingly becomes the favorite new neighbor of social reject Spacker Dave, the morbidly obese Mr. Bumpo and anxious recluse Joan the Mouse.
 But will they ever be loyal enough to keep his secret and are they strong enough to keep their mouths shut under pressure?

 Army of One